MacroSHEDS/data_processing/src/dev/camels_formatting_workspace/README.txt

+!! - pretty sure i don't need these at all. just for recomputing camels

 1. append_pet_to_daymet.R
 	gets PET column, appends to daymet data from ws_traits
-2. camelsesque_climate.R (shouldn't need to be rerun unless they update camels) (renamed from camels_get_alpha.R) sources helpers writes clim.feather (recomputed attributes) writes pet timeseries (are these being used, or just a derelict from q_sim?)
+2. !!camelsesque_climate.R (shouldn't need to be rerun unless they update camels) (renamed from camels_get_alpha.R) sources helpers writes clim.feather (recomputed attributes) writes pet timeseries (are these being used, or just a derelict from q_sim?)
-3. camelselque_soil.R
+3. !!camelselque_soil.R
 	(renamed from camles_soil.R)
     sources helpers
     writes soil.feather